 St. Joseph is popularly honored as the patron of many things: the universal Church, fathers, the dying, and social justice, among others.
 Joseph was a craftsman making a living from his hands and modest skills.
 He was honorable enough to love and support a family comprised of a wife that society would have him reject and a child that wasn’t his biological son.
 He was humble enough to hear and obey the will of God.
 This is how he went about his work.

 Work is part of Catholic social teaching.
 We are called to work — not just as a way to earn our living — but as a way to participate in God’s creation.
 And the ability to work honors human dignity.
 At Catholic Relief Services, our programs are constantly reviewed and redesigned to honor the dignity of people with sustainable solutions.
 We pursue agriculture and finance and education programs so the work of persons and communities can lead to livelihoods that improve prospects for themselves and their families.
-Our ethical trade programs are established to allow farmers and artisans to sell the product of their labor in a just marketplace.

 So we celebrate the Feast of St. Joseph the Worker, which reminds us of the holiness we can bring to our work, and the human dignity we must protect and honor for workers everywhere.
 And we invite you to use these resources when discussing the Catholic teaching on the dignity of work.